-Initially, in situations where there is a decline in performance or where an acceptable performance level has never been achieved, a line manager should explore with the individual concerned the reasons for this and/or seek to identify any underlying cause for the decline in their ability to carry out the role.
+Initially, in situations where there is a decline in performance or where an acceptable performance level has never been achieved, a line manager should explore with the individual concerned the reasons or any underlying cause for a decline in their ability to carry out the role.
 The manager should encourage an open and honest discussion of any underlying factors.
 Where health and/or attendance may be a factor in underperformance, the manager should generally take advice from an HR specialist before proceeding.